roboscienceorg/book/source/Electrical/BasicPowerDelivery.rst

 off fast enough, our eyes will not see the flicker and it will just appear dimmer.

+.. _`pwmcontrol`:
 .. figure:: ElectricalFigures/pwm_motor.*
    :width: 60%
    :align: center

-   PWM control of an electric motor.[pwmcontrol]
+   PWM control of an electric motor.

 This is also the method by which we control an electric motor.
 The frequency of this waveform does not change (because the duration of a